My NTS

 Double has been played on NTS shows including Loraine James, with Stay With Me first played on 18 January 2024.

-At least two artists are known as Double:
+At least two musical acts are known as Double:

-1) The Swiss duo of Felix Haug (drums and keyboards) and Kurt Maloo (guitar and vocals), formerly part of a trio called Ping Pong, scored an international hit in 1986 with the atmospheric ballad “The Captain of Her Heart” (#16 US pop, #4 US AC, #8 UK, #17 Canada) from their debut album Blue.
-It would be their only substantial hit, with “Devils Ball,” the lead single from 1987 follow-up album Dou3le, stalling at #71 in the UK and failing to chart in the US.
-The duo split in 1989 and Haug died following a heart attack in 2004.
+Double was a Swiss duo consisting of Felix Haug (drums and keyboards) and Kurt Maloo (guitar and vocals).
+Previously part of a trio called Ping Pong, they achieved international success in 1986 with the ballad “The Captain of Her Heart,” which reached #16 on the US pop chart, #4 on the US Adult Contemporary chart, #8 in the UK, and #17 in Canada.
+The song appeared on their debut album "Blue" and remained their most notable hit.
+Their follow-up album, "Dou3le" (1987), featured the lead single “Devils Ball,” which peaked at #71 in the UK and did not chart in the US.
+The duo split in 1989.
+Felix Haug passed away from a heart attack in 2004.

 read more